niveussolutions/apigee-x-backup-tool/README.md

 **The automation script can backup Apigee Api Proxies, Shared flows, Api Products etc**

-> NOTE: The Script is tested and works perfectly on Linux(ubuntu)
+> NOTE: The Script is tested and works perfectly on Linux(ubuntu) and nodejs version 16.19.1

 ### Pre-requisites